JoshuaMarden/energy_monitor/README.md

 In terminal, navigate to the root directory of the repository `energy_monitor`.
 Run the following commands:
--`python3 -m venv .venv`
+- `python3 -m venv .venv`
--`bash setup.sh` ! we might want a simple setup script !
+- `bash setup.sh` ! we might want a simple setup script !
--`source .venv/bin/activate`
+- `source .venv/bin/activate`
--`pip3 install requirements.txt`
+- `pip3 install requirements.txt`

 Once you have done this, you should be able to run Energy Monitor by running `python3 run.py` from within the repository.
 No need to run the other steps again.